Pingviinituutti/turnip-stalk-manager/README.md

 # AC NH: Turnip Stalk Manager

 A small app to help track your turnip prices and help you decide whether the odds are with you for the next week.
+A live version of the repository is hosted on [Netlify](https://turnip-stalk-manager.netlify.app/).

 Built with [Gatsby](https://www.gatsbyjs.com/docs/quick-start/).
 Gatsby Cloud is an end-to-end cloud platform specifically built for the Gatsby framework that combines a modern developer experience with an optimized, global edge network.